Ready to write a demand letter to your landlord? Use our free demand letter creator.

 Is a walkthrough of the unit required before moving out? | Unless you end your lease with less than 2 weeks' notice, your landlord has to inform you in writing of your right to request an inspection before moving out. |

-The best offense is a good defense, so it’s important to make sure you do everything you can to ensure you’ll get your deposit back before anything goes wrong.
+The best offense is a good defense, so it’s important to do everything you can to ensure you’ll get your deposit back before anything goes wrong.

 Move-In Inspection